 The National Park Service's Cultural Programs supports much of the federal historic preservation program.
-This includes managing the National Register of Historic Places, and administering the Federal Historic Rehabilitation Tax Credit (HTC), among other important activities and programs.
-The HTC supports historic rehabilitation projects across the country, like the rehabilitation of the Avery Building in Boise, ID in 2023, which transformed the building from vacant and neglected into a boutique hotel and an award winning restaurant.
+This includes managing the National Register of Historic Places, and administering the HTC, among other important activities and programs.
+The HTC supports historic rehabilitation projects across the country, like the rehabilitation of 1930's Red John's Cabin in Talkeetna, AK in 2020, named one of Alaska's most endangered historic places in 2017.
 The HTC continues to be a catalyst for development and job creation, and is responsible for:

-- Rehabilitating more than 50,000 historic buildings in all 50 states. - Leveraging over \$235 billion in private investment. - Creating more than 3.2 million jobs since its inception. - Producing over 200,000 affordable housing units. - Returning more to the Treasury than the cost of the program.
+- Rehabilitating more than 50,100 historic buildings in all 50 states. - Leveraging nearly \$250 billion in private investment. - Creating more than 3.3 million jobs since its inception. - Producing over 365,000 in new housing units. - Returning more to the Treasury than the cost of the program.

 The HTC, along with other key preservation programs, depends on the capacity of SHPOs, THPOs, and the NPS staff.
-Recent layoffs at the NPS raise serious concerns about delays in project reviews and certifications, threatening the timely completion of rehabilitation projects and the economic development and job creation they generate.
+The delay in the release of FY25 HPF funds and recent layoffs at the NPS will lead to slow downs in project reviews and certifications, threatening the timely completion of rehabilitation projects and the economic development and job creation they generate.
 As Congress debates tax reform, Preservation Action urges lawmakers to include long-overdue improvements to the HTC that will enhance its value, expand access, and make the credit more attractive for smaller-scale projects.
-Additionally, Preservation Action strongly supports robust funding for Registered Apprenticeship and Pre-Apprenticeship Programs at the Department of Labor to ensure a skilled workforce is available to carry out these critical rehabilitation efforts.
+Additionally, we strongly support robust funding for Registered Apprenticeship and Pre-Apprenticeship Programs at the Department of Labor to ensure a skilled workforce is available to carry out these critical rehabilitation efforts.

-Preservation Action urges the Committee to support the HTC and other important preservation programs that the National Park Service carries out by funding Cultural Programs at \$46 million
+➤ Preservation Action urges the Committee to fund Cultural Programs at \$46 million to support the HTC and other important preservation programs that the NPS carries out.